sweattep/modern_quotes/README.md

 >Schools strove to instill thrift, competition, and a Protestant work ethic into Kanaka Maoli children while the children of American elites and missionaries attended private schools

+>For cultural materials that, broadly defined, belong in a library, the Internet Archive offers free storage, and free bandwidth, forever, for free.
+As a result, there are now millions of works available through the Archive and most are available only for “non commercial use” and “with attribution.”

 >But going from college to the NBA as a coach is way harder than doing it as a player

 >Moments of pleasure are merely gaps in the stream of pain.